 Losing a loved one in an untimely accident, when that accident could have been easily prevented, is hurtful, angering, and often financially disastrous.
-Rosen Injury Law can help you work through those feelings of anger and frustration and get much-needed financial help by holding the responsible party accountable for their negligence or wrongful misconduct.
+Rosen Injury Law, P.A. can help you work through those feelings of anger and frustration and get much-needed financial help by holding the responsible party accountable for their negligence or wrongful misconduct.
 Through a wrongful death claim, our Fort Lauderdale wrongful death lawyers can find a measure of justice for your loved one and a sense of closure for yourself, knowing the party responsible did not get away with their misdeed with no punishment or repercussion.

 What Wrongful Death Means in Florida Law